Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

-The \EMPH{support} of a set of regions $\cR$, denoted \EMPH{$V(\cR)$}, is the set of vertices in $G$ that are in some region in $\cR$.
-Given a contact graph $G_{\cR}$, we assume without loss of generality that $V(\cR) = V(G)$, since deleting vertices of $G$ that are not part of any region does not change the contact graph.
+\paragraph{Support and distances in the contact graph.} The \EMPH{support} of a set of regions $\cR$, denoted \EMPH{$V(\cR)$}, is the set of vertices in $G$ that are in some region in $\cR$.
+As mentioned in \Cref{SSS:constant-emulator-construction}, given a contact graph $G_{\cR}$, we assume without loss of generality that $V(\cR) = V(G)$, since deleting vertices of $G$ that are not part of any region does not change the contact graph.

 Fix any set of regions $\cR$.
 When the base graph $G$ is clear from context, we abuse notation and write \EMPH{$\dist_\cR(\cdot, \cdot)$} to be the distance function of the contact graph $G_{\cR}$; that is, for every pair of regions $R_1,R_2 \in \cR$, we define $\dist_\cR(R_1, R_2)$ to be the length of the shortest path between $R_1$ and $R_2$ in $G_{\cR}$.
-In this section we frequently consider an induced subgraph $H$ of $G$, and a set of regions $\cR'$ with $V(\cR') = V(H)$.
+In this section we frequently consider an induced subgraph $H$ of $G$, and a set of regions $\cR'$ with $V(\cR') = V(H)$, i.e. that the support of the regions of $\cR'$ is in $V(H)$.
 Note that there is no difference between the graph $G_{\cR'}$ and $H_{\cR'}$, because $H$ is an induced subgraph of $G$.
 As such, the notation $\dist_{\cR}(\cdot, \cdot)$ is unambiguous, even if we do not explicitly specify whether $\cR$ should be understood to be a set of regions on $H$ or on $G$.

 \paragraph{Clustering the outer regions.} Given a plane graph $H$ (a planar graph along with an embedding of $H$) and a set of regions $\cR$, we say a region $R \in \cR$ is an \EMPH{outer region} if $R$ contains at least one vertex on the outer face of $H$.
 We find the clustering of \Cref{lem:good-clustering} in stages: we first assign (some of) the vertices of $G$ to a (partial) set of clusters \EMPH{$\cC = \{C_1, ..., C_k\}$} which includes all vertices that are in outer regions, and then recurse on the subgraph induced by the unassigned vertices.
-(A similar strategy was used by \cite{CCLMST23} to find a shortcut partition for planar graphs; they also create a partial set of clusters that cover the outer face and then recurse on the unassigned vertices.
-Our procedure \textsc{ClusterOuter} is the rough analog of the procedure \textsc{Gridtree} of \cite{CCLMST23}, and our procedure \textsc{Cluster} is analogous to \textsc{GridtreeHierarchy} of \cite{CCLMST23}.)
+(A similar strategy was used by \cite{CCLMST23} to find a shortcut partition for planar graphs; they also create a partial set of clusters that cover the outer face and then recurse on the unassigned vertices.)
 Here we state the lemma with the properties we need for our partial clustering.
-For notational convenience, we will denote the union of the vertices of that are within our partial cluster as $\EMPH{$V(\cC)$} \coloneqq \bigcup_i C_i$.
+For notational convenience, we will denote the union of the vertices that are within our partial cluster as $\EMPH{$V(\cC)$} \coloneqq \bigcup_i C_i$.